brunozc/brunozc.github.io/content/pages/about_me.md

 ### Chalmers University of Technology
 In 2016 (January - April) I was a visiting researcher at [Chalmers University of Technology](https://www.chalmers.se/en/).
-During this period I developed a novel constitutive model that accounts for the permanent deformations due cyclic loading of soft soils.
+During this period I developed a novel constitutive model that accounts for the permanent deformations due to cyclic loading of soft soils.
 The model accounts for fundamental features of natural soft soil behaviour, such as anisotropy, bonding and rate-dependence.

 ### University of Cambridge